ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 4. Enter the commit summary, add a blank line, and add the commit description.

-  **Tip**: The commit summary should be fewer than 50 characters.
+  The commit summary should be fewer than 50 characters.
 The commit description should provide enough details for someone to understand why the change was necessary without more information.
 You can include a link to an item in your team's issue tracker to help.
+  {: tip}

 5. Save the commit message.

-  **Note:** To save your commit message and close Vim, which might be your default text editor, press Esc, type `:wq`, and press Enter.
+  To save your commit message and close Vim, which might be your default text editor, press Esc, type `:wq`, and press Enter.
+  {: tip}

 4. Type `git push` and press Enter.